 1. States Parties recognize the right of persons with disabilities to education.
 With a view to realizing this right without discrimination and on the basis of equal opportunity, States Parties shall ensure an inclusive education system at all levels and lifelong learning directed to:

-(a) The full development of human potential and sense of Dignity
+(a) The full development of human potential and sense of Dignity and self-worth, and the strengthening of respect for human rights, fundamental freedoms and human diversity;

 (c) Enabling persons with disabilities to participate effectively in a free society.